AES and Combined Encryption/Authentication

 Cosmetic change to VIA ACE support suggested by Peter Gutmann.

-of my AES code supports both 32 and 64 bit systems in both C and x86
+of my AES code supports both 32 and 64 bit systems in C, x86

 which I make available in these archives